rhjacobsen/CN_workshops/Workshops/3/README.md

 ### Interoperability Tests

 Each group is required to test their time protocol implementation (i.e., both client and server) against at least two independent implementations made by other groups.
 Each group must therefore advertise the location of their client and server applications (not the source code) with instructions on how to run it such that they can be executed by the other groups.
-This informations must be available from the course web pages in Campusnet using the "Student" folder in the File Sharing function.
+This informations must be available from the course management system.

 The client and the server is required to take command-line arguments as specified below: